denex-a-poulose/testgenx/README.md

 ### Custom Data Generation

-You can extend `test-data-gen` by adding custom generation logic for more complex use cases.
+You can extend `testgenx` by adding custom generation logic for more complex use cases.

 ```js
 const schema = {